harmony-one/onebtc/specs/onebtc-spec/docs/source/spec/redeem.rst

 RedeemPeriod
 ............

-The time difference between when an redeem request is created and required completion time by a vault.
+The time difference between when a redeem request is created and required completion time by a vault.
 Concretely, this period is the amount by which :ref:`activeBlockCount` is allowed to increase before the redeem is considered to be expired.
 The period has an upper limit to ensure the user gets his BTC in time and to potentially punish a vault for inactivity or stealing BTC.

 Maps
 ----